mauOrtRuiz/Steel_Degradation/README.md

 **Abstract**

 The progressive degradation of microstructural low-carbon steel after long-term service is determined by spheroidization observed by scanning electron microscopy (SEM).
 While traditional computer vision techniques struggle to accurately quantify these complex morphological evolutions, deep learning offers robust alternatives.
 In this study, we propose a Feature-wise Linear Modulation/Demodulation (FiLM) based Multimodal U-Net architecture designed specifically for the precise segmentation and analysis of microstructural phase degradation.
 By integrating FiLM layers into the U-Net, our architecture dynamically conditions the main backbone of U-Net feature maps on complementary data modalities—such as thermal history parameters, temperature etc. This multimodal fusion allows the network to learn highly complex, context-aware representations of phase boundaries and morphological anomalies that traditional unimodal networks overlook.

-Our results demonstrate a significant leap in segmentation performance, achieving an overall Mean Intersection over Union (mIoU) improvement of over 12% compared to standard U-Net baselines, with accuracy gains reaching up to 18% in highly degraded and spheroidized microstructural phases.
+Our results demonstrate a significant leap in segmentation performance, achieving an overall Mean Intersection over Union (mIoU) of 95.69% (a +4.44% gain over standard U-Net baselines when excluding outliers), with class-level IoU gains reaching up to +8.93% in highly degraded and spheroidized microstructural phases.
 Building upon this modulated backbone, we extend the architecture into a unified modulator-demodulator framework (UNet-FiLM+D).
 While the forward path uses thermal history parameters to condition feature maps for precise segmentation, an integrated inverse regression head demodulates the latent space representation directly from the microstructural patterns.
-This allows the network to function as a non-destructive "microstructural clock," accurately predicting the equivalent degradation exposure time (T) and mapping spatial damage heterogeneity through patch-wise heatmaps.
+This allows the network to function as a non-destructive "microstructural clock," accurately predicting the equivalent degradation exposure time ($t$) and mapping spatial damage heterogeneity through patch-wise heatmaps.
 Ultimately, this dual framework bridges the gap between context-aware image segmentation and quantitative materials prognosis.